apache/pulsar-site/docs/administration-proxy.md

 id: administration-proxy
 title: Pulsar proxy
 sidebar_label: "Pulsar proxy"
+description: Get a comprehensive understanding of Pulsar proxy.
 ---

 Pulsar proxy is an optional gateway.
 Pulsar proxy is used when direct connections between clients and Pulsar brokers are either infeasible or undesirable.
 For example, when you run Pulsar in a cloud environment or on [Kubernetes](https://kubernetes.io) or an analogous platform, you can run Pulsar proxy.